HibiscusCollective/llmconfig/config/default-project-rules.md

 - Never reference or consider earlier file versions from memory
 - Do not show or discuss current implementations unless specifically requested
 - Check provided file contents for current implementations

+## Coding practices

+- Always use test driven development for code changes.
+This means:
+  1. If the test case has not been created by the user, propose a test case and stop for feedback
+  2. If a test case has been created and is failing, propose the minimal code change that would make that test pass.
+  3. If a test case has been created and is passing, look for oportunities for refactoring the test and/or production code.
+- Commits should be atomic (change one thing at a time) and as small as possible.
+Warn the user before making changes if there are already changes that haven't been committed yet.
+- Run the configured project linters after each change.

 ## Communication style